How to Reserve a Business Name

 After you’ve thought of the perfect name, you’ll need to check that it’s available.
 That’s because every state has a legal requirement that you can’t reserve a business name that’s already been claimed.
 They usually call it a name that’s “distinguishable on the record.”

-To check if your name’s available, you’ll need to find your state’s business name search tool.
+To check if your name’s available, use your state’s business name search tool or try our service to Find the right name for your business.
 Then type in the name you’re hoping to use.
 Generally (but not always), if your search yields no results, then the name’s probably available.
 For more information about our business name checker, see our definition page.

-We also recommend running a similar search with the United States Patent and Trademark Office to make sure the name isn’t protected by a federal trademark.
+We also recommend running a similar search with the United States Patent and Trademark Office to make sure you properly Protect Your Business Name.
 Trademarks also exist at the state level, so check with the office in your state that handles trademarks.
+If you need to update your business name later on, check out our guide on How to Change Your Business Name.

 File paperwork